 11. Kissing Bug or Triatomine Bug

-Recently, an invasive species known as the “Kissing Bug” has made its way to Pennsylvania.
+Recently, an invasive species known as the “Kissing Bug” has reached Pennsylvania.
 These nocturnal insects feed off the blood of animals: mammals, birds, and reptiles.
 While we’re no stranger to blood-sucking creatures, this insect carries a potentially fatal parasite.

 the kissing bug is a fatal parasite